-Students enrolled in certain part-time programs, such AAP, are not eligible for the University health plans. and must purchase an individual insurance plan that is at least equivalent and satisfies some of the criteria set forth by the University’s health system.
+Students enrolled in certain part-time programs, such as AAP, are not eligible for the University health plans and must purchase an individual insurance plan that is at least equivalent and satisfies some of the criteria set forth by the University’s health system.

 The Homewood Campus Student Health & Wellness Center is open for all full-time Arts & Sciences and Engineering graduate students, and provides free of cost consultations.

-For consultation at other facilities, please check with your insurance provider in advance to ensure that your health plan covers the consulation/procedure.
+For consultation at other facilities, please check with your insurance provider in advance to ensure that your health plan covers the consultation/procedure.